Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Background

-At higher temperatures, when the non-singlet part of the almost exact two-flavor chiral symmetry is \emph{effectively} restored the intercept vanishes leading to the formation of a small peak-like feature in the infrared part of the eigenvalue spectrum.
+At higher temperatures, the non-singlet part of the almost exact two-flavor chiral symmetry is \emph{effectively} restored, i.e. the disconnected part of the chiral susceptibility matches with the topological susceptibility up to $\mathcal{O}(m^2)$, where $m$ is the mass of the light quark flavor~\cite{Petreczky:2016vrs, Gavai:2024mcj}.
+This also leads to perceptible changes in the eigenvalue spectrum of the Dirac operator--the intercept vanishes, leading to the formation of a small peak-like feature in the infrared part of the eigenvalue spectrum.
 This peak has been observed in studies using a mixed-action set-up~\cite{Dick:2015twa,Sharma:2016cmz,Holicki:2018sms} which was debated for a while~\cite{Tomiya:2016jwr, Aoki:2020noz, Aoki:2021qws, Chiu:2014Ld}.
-However the existence of the peak was shown using dynamical domain wall fermions~\cite{Buchoff:2013nra} on a finite lattice, now also observed to survive in the continuum limit in 2+1 QCD with HISQ discretization~\cite{Kaczmarek:2023bxb}.
-The higher (bulk) eigenvalues $\lambda$ are disordered, whose density shows a linear in $\lambda$ rise and their level spacing ratios are consistent with the predictions from RMT belonging to the GUE.
-The peak-like feature and the linearly rising bulk spectra overlap strongly, resulting in eigenvectors which are delocalized~\cite{Alexandru:2021pap,Alexandru:2023xho,Alexandru:2024tel} but not ergodic and whose level spacing fluctuations are \emph{intermediate} between the Poissonian and GUE values~\cite{Pandey:2024goi}.
-These infrared eigenvalues are characteristic of a strongly-coupled regime~\cite{Alexandru:2015fxa,Alexandru:2019gdm,Alexandru:2021pap} and exhibit fractal-like features~\cite{Pandey:2024goi}.
-The median of the distribution of the fractal dimension $D_f$ for these \emph{intermediate} eigenvalues are tantalizingly similar to the expectations from an O(4) spin model~\cite{Pandey:2024goi}.
-In contrast, the bulk eigenfunctions are delocalized and hence ergodic.
-The $U_A(1)$ subgroup will be \emph{effectively} restored at a temperature, $T_{U(1)}$, when physical observables which are sensitive to it, e.g., the topological susceptibility has a temperature dependence that is consistent with that expected from a dilute gas of instantons.
-This can be motivated from the fact that once an onset to the dilute instanton regime occurs, there are no further changes in the topological properties even when the temperature is increased to asymptotically large values.
-The $T_{U(1)}$ is expected to be $\gtrsim 1.5~T_{pc}$ inferred from the temperature dependence of the topological susceptibility in QCD~\cite{Petreczky:2016vrs}, from the features in the Dirac eigenvalue spectrum~\cite{Dick:2015twa,Alexandru:2024tel}, from the degeneracy of temporal meson correlators~\cite{Bignell:2026ybw} and through tensor singlet channels~\cite{Chiu:2026sxy}.
-A weaker bound $T_{U(1)}\gtrsim 1.2~T_{pc}$ was obtained from the eigenvalue spectrum of the HISQ Dirac operator in the continuum limit~\cite{Kaczmarek:2023bxb}.
+However, existence of the peak-like feature was shown with dynamical domain wall fermions~\cite{Buchoff:2013nra} on a finite lattice, now also observed to survive in the continuum limit in 2+1 QCD with HISQ discretization~\cite{Kaczmarek:2023bxb}.
+The higher (bulk) eigenvalues denoted by $\lambda$, whose density grows linearly with $\lambda$, are disordered i.e., their level spacing ratios are consistent with the predictions from RMT belonging to the GUE.
+The peak-like feature and bulk spectrum overlap strongly, resulting in the most infrared eigenmodes to be delocalized~\cite{Alexandru:2021pap,Alexandru:2023xho,Alexandru:2024tel} but not ergodic, since their inverse participation ratio does not scale inversely with volume.
+Their level spacing fluctuations are intermediate between the Poissonian and GUE values~\cite{Pandey:2024goi}.
+These infrared eigenmodes are characteristic of a strongly-coupled regime~\cite{Alexandru:2015fxa,Alexandru:2019gdm,Alexandru:2021pap} and exhibit fractal-like features~\cite{Pandey:2024goi}.
+The median of the distribution of fractal dimensions for these \emph{intermediate} eigenvalues is tantalizingly similar to the expectations from an O(4) spin model~\cite{Pandey:2024goi}.
+In contrast, bulk eigenstates are ergodic since their inverse participation ratios scale as $\sim L^{-2.8}$~\cite{Pandey:2024goi} and are thus delocalized over the entire volume.